PIReTship/bookdata-tools/README.md

 The import code consists of Python, Rust, and SQL code, wired together with DVC.

+### Python Scripts

+Python scripts live under `scripts`, as a Python package.
+They should not be launched directly, but rather via `run.py`, which will make sure the environment is set up properly for them.

 ### DVC Usage and Stage Files

 In order to allow DVC to be aware of current database state, we use a little bit of an unconventional